Student Help Page

 - Carefully plug/unplug the charger and any other removable device from the computer.
 The chords and ports over time will become loose and potentially need to be fixed or replaced.

-- Use the laptop on a clean, hard surface.
+- Use the laptop on a clean, solid surface.
 Consistently using the laptop on carpet or bedding can cause the laptop fans to take in extra dust.
 Overtime this can cause blockages and lead to overheating.

 - Remember where your computer is at all times.
-Don’t drop/toss bags that have the laptops in them.
+Don’t drop/toss bags that have laptops in them.
 Don’t accidentally knock the laptop off the side of a desk or table.
 Computers can break very easily and can disappear very easily as well.
 Remember, you are responsible for what happens to your computer!

 Laptop Troubleshooting FAQ's